Officials destroyed posters of Kottayam BDJS candidate, alleges NDA | Politics

 The NDA sought action against the government officials who damaged the posters and banners of its candidate.

-Kerala will go to polls on April 26 and the results will be out on June 4.
+Lok Sabha polls in Kerala will be held on April 26 and the results will be out on June 4.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)